gaviral/pre_bunker_health_communications_system/data/openai-agents-python_with_ollama.md

 ```
 We will use the content generation example from CrewAI in our book and modify it to work with the OpenAI Agent SDK.
 The entire Python notebook is available here.

-Example Use Case:

-In our weekly routine, we plan to publish a blog post on how to install and deploy

-Apache Ignite, an in-memory database, on Docker and Kubernetes.
-Our goal is to

-provide a detailed, step-by-step tutorial to guide our audience through the process.

-To save time, we decided to use OpenAI Agent SDK to generate an outline and a draft of the blog post, which we will later edit and refine.

 Step 3.
 To get started, open a new notebook and install the necessary packages.
 Here’s how you can do it: